Announcement :

 About Me

 Kia ora, Ko Tony tōku ingoa, I am the caretaker at the school.
-I have been here for nearly two years.
-Shadow our school cat is my best friend.
+I have been here for nearly five years.
 I live in Te Puke with my wife and we have three children and 5 grandchildren.
-I also have a grandson that attends the school.
 In my spare time I love to go fishing and I also love music, I am in two bands which I enjoy playing in.
 I am a real home body.
 I try to keep everything in order at school the best I can.

 Ali McGee